usnistgov/feasst/sphinx/dev.rst

   Domain which contains box lengths and cell list, etc (but needs to know about particle positions?)
 * Fix nomenclature.. atom == particle, mol == ?.. maybe change to sites / particles
 * add ASSERT(rCutij.size() == 0 for linearShift in PairLJMulti so people don't run into issues with rCutij.clear
-* Numerical implementation of quadratic equation coudl help with config bias: https://en.wikipedia.org/wiki/Quadratic_equation#Quadratic_formula_and_its_derivation
+* Numerical implementation of quadratic equation could help with config bias: https://en.wikipedia.org/wiki/Quadratic_equation#Quadratic_formula_and_its_derivation
 * Improve handling of default parameters for documentation and perhaps json (e.g. checkpointing above)?
 * implement arbitrary order parameters as a class/factory method within CriteriaWLTMMC to allow users to define their own order parameters.
 These order parameters also must operate on Space/Pair objects (and also perhaps a Trial for expanded ensemble).
 * runNumSweeps instead should have something where one generates the clones as vector<shrptr>, then runNumSweep takes these as input.
 That way one can modify the clones as one sees fit (also in multiprocessor restarts) before running the clones.
 It would take a lot of the hidden magic out without complicating the interface too drastically.